 And what about getting the clothes even drier?
 The Charming Spinner!
 Amish built, or at least sold, works with an off-grid battery type setup and regular electric, and Lordy, I want one!

 There is no such thing as an energy efficient dryer.
 Although the ones that have a solid top with the lint removal in front toward the bottom are about 20% more efficient.
 The thing is that the clothes come out of the washing machine wet, even if you spin them twice.
 She swears that this little spinner can save 1/2 the time in drying clothes – and yes, you have the grey water to reuse.

 So I called the Amish owned store in Charm, OH at (330)893-3033 and chatted with them – about $240 and he wasn’t sure of the shipping.
 The gal asked that you mention her website when calling, not that she gets a kickback, it is just good will, I did: LiveReadyNow.com She said, “They are great at answering questions and giving tips about using it as well.
 We’ve used ours for four months now, five days a week, and we are happy!
 No more sore fingers from wringing out by hand.”

 I save an easy $75 a year hanging my clothes out during the summer.
 However, the winter is dryer time.
 I’m thinking the Charming Spinner would pay for itself in about 2 years and be there in a preparedness situation.
 Please let me know if you have any experience with this little machine as I had not heard of it before.

 Plus I ran across some very intriguing pictures of different setups for manual drying in the house.
 Manual drying in winter in the house adds needed moisture to the air, especially if you heat with wood.
-So, I’ll end this article with lots of pictures – food for thought as winter is just around the corner…
+Food for thought as winter is just around the corner.